SiMRX -- A Simulation toolbox for MRX: Features and Modules

-At first, \texttt{createSystemMatrixRaw.m} calls \texttt{createVoxelGrid.m}, which creates a valid \texttt{voxelGrid}.
-This voxel grid combines the desired resolution (\texttt{config.res}) within the demanded region of interest (\texttt{setup.roi}).
-Then \texttt{createExcitationFields.m} is called to calculate the magnetic fields, that are induced by an active coil with a uniform current.
-Internally the field calculation, hence the choice of the used mathematical model (see section \ref{ss:coilDiscretization}), depends on the existence of \texttt{coils.Segments}.
-The magnetic fields are derived on the provided \texttt{voxelgrid} and then stored for each coil individually.
-Finally \texttt{createRelaxationFields.m} translates the fields present on the voxel grid into the magnetic response, which is acquired by the sensors (\texttt{setup.sensors}), for each coil separately in a temporary system matrix \texttt{ARaw}.
-The set of operators \texttt{ARaw} is finally returned by \texttt{createSystemMatrixRaw.m}.
+\Cref{im:systemmatrixCoil} shows the internal structure of the \texttt{createSystemMatrixByCoil.m} routine.
+In the same way \texttt{createVoxelGrid.m} creates a \texttt{voxelGrid} first.
+Then \texttt{createExcitationFields.m} is called to calculate the magnetic field for each coil individually with a unitary current.
+The base magnetic fields are feed into \texttt{createRelaxationFields.m}.
+This function translates the fields present on the voxel grid into the magnetic dipole fields, which is acquired by the sensors.
+As a result we receive a \emph{raw measurement} for each coil, which has been created by a single coil with unitary current.
+Due to the linearity of the forward operator, we can now apply a current and measurement pattern by using \texttt{applyCurrentPattern.m}.

-To this point only uniform coil activation currents are used.
-Due to the linearity of the forward operator, we can apply any coil current sequence by using \texttt{applyCurrentPattern.m}.
-This derives a linear combination of the temporary system matrices \texttt{ARaw} and creates a linear operator \texttt{A}.
+We see that these procedures have it pros and cons.
+The default derivation by pattern is usually faster, since we do not have any overhead in deriving and storing the raw system matrices corresponding to single coil activations.
+Depending on the activation and measurement pattern, the function \texttt{createSystemMatrixByCoil.m} may do a lot of unnecessary work.
+On the other side however, when for example only small parts of the system are changed between experiments, the function \texttt{createSystemMatrixByPattern.m} recalculates every signal from the ground up, whereas the function \texttt{createSystemMatrixByCoil.m} is able to reuse the raw measurements and only requires to reevaluate the current and measurement patterns.
+Given that storage capacity is available, it may often be an advantage to use previously calculated raw files instead, as described in the next section.